I think its doable, if I can get hotlinked images and a way to parse out the license flavors from the results.

 This could be my new way of image searching…

-The post "Opening Up Attribution with Mediachain" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2016/10/attribution-mediachain/) on October 24, 2016.
+The post "Opening Up Attribution with Mediachain" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2016/10/attribution-mediachain/) on October 24, 2016.